Sahil-Ajmera/Becoming-a-Programmer/README.md

         - Print your name there.
 Define a variable in the other function.
         - Send two numbers and add them in the other function and print the result.
     - Complete the Java programming course - https://www.codecademy.com/learn/learn-java
+    - Complete the following coding problems and post the answer on Github.
+      - Write a function that checks whether an element occurs in a list.
+      - Write a function that returns the largest element in a list.
+      - Write a program that prints if a number is even and prints if it is odd.

 ## Resources